Gianni Minà: Biography

 His latest written work, published by Sperling & Kupfer, is Politicamente scorretto, Riflessioni di un giornalista fuori dal coro ("Politically Incorrect: Reflections of a Dissonant Journalist").
 It is a collection of articles previously published in La Repubblica, L'Unità, Il Manifesto and Latinoamerica, and represents an authentic source of alternative information on a wide range of contemporary events and controversies.

 Minà was publisher and editor-in-chief of the literary journal Latinoamerica e tutti i sud del mondo (Latin America and All the Souths of the World), a geopolitical quarterly that features the writings of the most prestigious intellectuals from the American continent.

 In 2007, together with GME Productions S.r.l., Rai Trade and La Gazzetta dello Sport, Minà published Maradona: Non sarò mai un uomo comune ("Maradona: I Will Never Be an Ordinary Man").
-This ten-DVD set, which tells the story of the legendary Argentinean soccer player, sold a record 1,200,000 copies, thereby becoming one of the most successful publication ventures in the last ten years.
+This ten-DVD set, which tells the story of the legendary Argentine soccer player, sold a record 1,200,000 copies, thereby becoming one of the most successful publication ventures in the last ten years.

-In 2008 Le stagioni di Blitz ("The Blitz Seasons") was broadcast on Rai 3.
-This program, in ten episodes, takes a second look at Minà's program, Blitz, which was originally broadcast during the 1983–1985 television season.
+In 2008, Le stagioni di Blitz ("The Blitz Seasons") was broadcast on Rai 3.
+This programme, in ten episodes, takes a second look at Minà's program, Blitz, which was originally broadcast during the 1983–1985 television season.

 Minà filmed the documentary Cuba in the epoch of Obama, a long journey in a rebellious and controversial country, told through the voices of youths.
 One thousand kilometres from Havana to Santiago de Cuba and back, with the hopes, the disillusions and the dreams of the students in visit at the Che Guevara's mausoleum in Santa Clara or students of the Bayamo Art School, or the young people of the Brigade which watches the borders of the Guantanamo USA Naval Base, many of which will become Cuba's future doctors or filmmakers.
-The documentary had been introduced in the Venice Film Festival.
+The documentary had been introduced at the Venice Film Festival.

 Minà died from heart disease on 27 March 2023, at the age of 84.